 Address: 6 Chome-18-20 Tateishi

-You can get the bracelet at the restaurant mentioned above or in the Family Mart located near the Keisei-Tateishi station.
+You can get the bracelet at the restaurant mentioned above.
 I don’t know if you can find it in other places.

-- When you arrive at the Yotsugi station ask the station staff for a map of the statues.
-The English map is not updated so ask for the Japanese one.
+- When you arrive at the Yotsugi station take the map of the statues.

 - The statues and tourist attractions (restaurant, official shop, etc.) are placed around the entire city so you’ll need to walk a lot.